ccwang002/ccwang002.github.io/content/blogs/2015-09/0927_seqtk.md

 | **P**  | 0.398107 | 0.316228 | ... |     0.000158 |     0.000126 |  0.000100 |

-Based on the probability, it computes an expected number of base call errors, num_err, and the empirical probability of having a base call error at this position, errP, $$
+Based on the probability, it computes the expected number of base call errors, num_err, and the empirical probability of having a base call error at this position, errP, $$
     \text{num_err} = \sum_q P_q \cdot n_q, \hspace{1em} \text{errP} = \frac{\text{num_err}}{\sum_q n_q}.
 $$

-Thus the `errQ` is the equivalent quality score of errP, $$
+Thus the `errQ` is the equivalent quality score of errP, which better interprets the probability of base call error than `avgQ`, $$
     \text{errQ} = -10\log_{10}{\text{errP}}.
 $$